kolour/discordbrute/README.md

 </p>

 ## Overview.
-A simple Bruteforce method for Discord Nitro codes, with the convenience of a Discord Bot sending valid codes through direct messaging.
+A simple way of bruteforcing Discord Nitro codes, with the convenience of a Discord Bot sending valid codes through direct messaging.
 ## How to use & set-up.
 TBW.